 I spent several months writing down everything I could think of that might be of use to my children some day, and then one day I found myself with enough content to fill a book.
 It seemed foolish just to let those pages sit around on my computer for fifteen or twenty years, but I didn’t know what else to do with it.
 After having several close family members read it, the suggestion was made that I publish it on the internet.
 I loved the idea, because I know how valuable the information would have been to me when I was searching for answers on how to better manage my home.
 So that is what I did, and this blog is my labor of love.

 This blog has grown beyond the limits of household and parenting help, however.
-We are now a family blog where Iron Man and the children contribute to the content right along with me.
+We are now a family blog where Michael and the children contribute to the content right along with me.
 This outlet has become a family project where we share:

 - Homeschooling help and encouragement